codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the ocean say to the shore?
-Nothing, it just waved.
+Why did the m&m go to school?
+Because it wanted to be a Smartie!

 ## Daily Trivia

-If you were to code software in this language you&#039;d only be able to type 0&#039;s and 1&#039;s.
+Dutch computer scientist Mark Overmars is known for creating which game development engine?
- 1. Python
+ 1. Game Maker
- 2. C++
+ 2. Torque 2D
- 3. JavaScript
+ 3. Construct
- 4. Binary
+ 4. Stencyl

 <details>
   <summary>Answer</summary>
-  Binary
+  Game Maker
 </details>